Avalanche vs. Kraken Player Props Betting Odds

 - Points Prop: 0.5 (Over Odds: -222, Under Odds: +160)

-Cale Makar has 14 points (1.3 per game), scoring three goals and adding 11 assists.
+Cale Makar has accumulated 16 points (1.2 per game), scoring three goals and adding 13 assists.

 Makar Recent Games